att-comdev/deckhand/docs/source/testing.rst

        Keystone and pass an admin token to Deckhand.
     4) Instantiates Deckhand via ``uwisgi``.
     5) Calls gabbi which runs a battery of functional tests.
-    6) An HTML report that visualizes the result of the test run is output to ``results/index.html``.

 Note that functional tests can be run concurrently; the flags ``--workers`` and ``--threads`` which are passed to ``uwsgi`` can be > 1.